Keeping my money safe from myself? Hmm… I’m not stealing my money, am I?

 When you adopt it along with minimalism, you learn that it’s not a matter of survival.

-And it breaks off the control material possessions have over you.
+And it breaks off the control that material possessions have over you.

 One reason people think a bare-bones budget isn’t sustainable is because they don’t allow themselves to have fun.